 Capricorn 23 (22° - 23°)

 We may confidently expect that all we do in service towards the collective need will be appropriately rewarded in time

-Even though an evolved person has no attachment to rewards or fear of penalty, nonetheless it is normal to expect recognition and recompense when we put ourselves to inconvenience and risk in service for the greater good.
+Even though an evolved person has no attachment to rewards or fear of penalty, nonetheless it is normal to expect recognition and recompense when we put ourselves to inconvenience and risk in service of the greater good.
 This is fair, and underpins the principle of justice and right relationship between the community and the individual.

 A SOLDIER RECEIVING TWO AWARDS FOR BRAVERY IN COMBAT

 A soldier receiving two awards for bravery in combat

 With leadership comes both high reward and onerous duties